javers/javers.github.io/documentation/configuration/index.md

 <a name="repository-setup"></a>
 ## JaversRepository setup
-If you are going to use JaVers as a data audit framework you are supposed to configure *JaversRepository*.
+If you are going to use JaVers as a data audit framework you are supposed to configure `JaversRepository`.

-The purpose of JaversRepository is simply to store JaVers *Commits* in your database, alongside your domain data.
+The purpose of JaversRepository is simply to store JaVers commits in your database, alongside your domain data.

 JaVers comes by default with in-memory repository implementation.
 It's perfect for testing but for production a environment you will need something real.

 First, choose proper JaversRepository implementation.
-Currently, JaVers supports `MongoDB`.
+Currently, JaVers supports **MongoDB**.
-Support for `SQL` databases, is scheduled for release with JaVers 1.1.
+Support for SQL databases, is scheduled for release with JaVers 1.1.

-**For MongoDB**:
-If you are using `MongoDB`, choose `org.javers.repository.mongo.MongoRepository`.
+If you are using MongoDB, choose `org.javers.repository.mongo.MongoRepository`.
 The idea of configuring MongoRepository is simple, just provide a working database client.